 Editor’s note: This letter written in Grimes’ own hand was delivered to our office by a circumspect but well-mannered man who gave his name as Hastings.
 He told us that Grimes is considering cooperating further regarding our requests for biographical information.

-“However,” Hastings told us, “he is currently on an expedition somewhere along the Pacifica coast of Central America and communication is not only problematic it is often impossible.”
+“However,” Hastings told us, “he is currently on an expedition somewhere along the Pacific coast of Central America and communication is not only problematic it is often impossible.”

 Hastings then quoted Grimes: “Tell them it can also be extremely tiresome and an unwanted distraction to the matter at hand.”